joomla/joomla-framework/src/Joomla/Console/README.md

 ### Set Executing Code for DefaultCommand

 We can add closure to every commands, that this command will execute this function first.
-Use `setCode()` on `$console`, the Console will auto pass the code to DefaultCommand:
+Use `setHandler()` on `$console`, the Console will auto pass the code to DefaultCommand:

 ``` php